 Neville’s first involvement with The Specials was when they were still called The Coventry Automatics.
 He became good friends with Jerry Dammers at their local youth club in Coventry and initially joined as their roadie before Terry Hall and John Bradbury joined the band, then at a gig supporting The Clash, Neville impressed Jerry with his toasting from the mixer desk, got called on to the stage and never looked back.
+He became the band’s cheeky and energetic front man and performed additional and lead vocals.
 For a while, The Specials were managed by The Clash’s manager Bernard Rhodes of whom Neville used to toast “Bernie Rhodes knows don’t argue” at the beginning of the Specials hit single “Gangsters”.

 Neville’s vocal style is toasting or chanting over a rhythm, as well as singing.
 A forerunner of rapping which was brought to Britain in the 1960s by musicians from Jamaica.
-Neville honed his toasting skills on the sound system scene in Coventry during the 1970s, starting out on his cousin Alvin’s ‘Messenger Sound System’, then later with his own sound system called ‘Jah Baddis’, with Trevor ‘ET Rockers’ Evans and other friends.
-Later in his solo career and with the reunited Specials, he would sing lead as well as toast.
-When he joined the Coventry Automatics, the line up already included Jerry Dammers, Horace Panter and Silverton Hutchinson on drums.
+Neville honed his toasting skills on the sound system scene in Coventry during the 1970s, starting out on his cousin Alvin’s ‘Messenger Sound System’, then later with his own sound system called ‘Jah Baddis’, with Trevor ‘ET Rockers’ Evans and other friends. .
+When he joined as crew to the Coventry Automatics, the line up already included Jerry Dammers, Horace Panter and Silverton Hutchinson on drums.
 Terry Hall subsequently came in as vocalist, replacing Tim Strickland, and Roddy Radiation on lead guitar.
 The now late John Bradbury later took over on drums from Silverton.
 Neville participated in a reunion line up of The Specials from 1993 to 2001, and again from 2009 to 2012, when he left the band due to personal reasons.
 During the reunion years Neville took part in the huge ‘BBC Reggae Britannia’ TV screenings and shows and performed alongside Amy Winehouse for a massive televised ‘V Fest’ show.

 Fun Boy Three